Flower Hill, New York: Representation in higher government

-Town representation

-Flower Hill is located entirely within the Town of North Hempstead's 6th council district, which as of January 2025 is represented on the North Hempstead Town Council by Mariann Dalimonte (D–Port Washington).
+On the town level, Flower Hill is located entirely within the Town of North Hempstead's 6th council district, which as of April 2026 is represented on the North Hempstead Town Council by Mariann Dalimonte (D–Port Washington).

-County representation

-Flower Hill is located entirely within the Nassau County Legislature's 11th Legislative district, which as of January 2025 is represented by Delia DiRiggi-Whitton (D–Glen Cove).
+On the county level, Flower Hill is located entirely within Nassau County's 10th Legislative district, which as of April 2026 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

-State representation

-New York State Senate

-Flower Hill is located entirely within New York's 7th State Senate district, which as of January 2025 is represented by Jack M. Martins (R–Old Westbury).
+On the state level, Flower Hill is located entirely within New York's 16th State Assembly district and 7th State Senate district, which as of April 2026 are represented by Daniel J. Norber (R–Great Neck) and Jack M. Martins (R–Old Westbury).

-New York State Assembly

-Flower Hill is located within New York's 16th State Assembly district, which as of January 2025 is represented by Daniel J. Norber (R–Great Neck).

-Federal representation

-United States Congress

-Flower Hill is located entirely within New York's 3rd Congressional district, which as of January 2025 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

-United States Senate

-As with the rest of New York, Flower Hill is represented in the United States Senate by Kirsten E. Gillibrand (D) and Charles E. Schumer (D).
+On the federal level, Flower Hill is located entirely within New York's 3rd Congressional district, which as of April 2026 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).
+Like the rest of New York, it is represented in the United States Senate by Kirsten E. Gillibrand (D) and Charles E. Schumer (D).